The effects of opioid dependence on one’s health may only be reversed through various treatment interventions.

 Considerations

-If you or someone you know are considering opioid dependence treatment and need help finding a program that meets your needs, please feel free to call our toll-free helpline at 800-934-1582(Who Answers?) to speak with one of our addictions specialists.
+If you or someone you know is considering opioid dependence treatment and needs help finding a program that meets your needs, please feel free to call our toll-free helpline at 800-934-1582(Sponsored) to speak with one of our addictions specialists.

 the Take-Away